-- 1. Attendance: The Administration may withdraw a student from a class/classes if the student: - a.
-Does not attend class at all during the first four week period of the semester; or - b.
-Has three or more absences from class during the first four week period of the semester. - c.
-Has five or more absences from class during the first ten weeks of the semester - 2.
-Payment: The Administration may withdraw a student from a class/classes if: - a.
-Full payment or monthly payments of tuition and fees are not paid at the time of registration or by the first day of class; or - b.
+- 2. Payment: The Administration may withdraw a student from a class if : - a.
+Full payment or monthly payments of tuition and fees are not paid at the time of registration or by the first day of class; or

+- b.
 One-third of tuition, fees, and a signed payment plan are not in place; or - c.
-The student is not eligible for financial aid; or - d.
+The student is not eligible for financial aid; and - d.
 There is no other official written agreement with the College in place. - 3.
-Documentation: Huntsville Bible College must receive all transcripts from all colleges and universities attended along with all financial aid documentation during the Add/Drop period.
-If required documentation is not received and sufficient, the student will be subject to administrative withdrawal. - 4.
-The Return of Title IV Funds: When a student withdraws from all classes prior to completing 60% of the semester, the return of financial aid funds will be initiated.
+Documentation: Huntsville Bible College must receive all transcripts from all colleges and universities attended along with all financial aid documentation during the Drop/Add period.
+If required documentation is not received and sufficient, the student will be subject to administrative withdrawal.

+The Return of Title IV (R2T4) Funds